Member Spotlight : Ginny Telego - A Journey of Leadership, Horses and Human Transformation

 Ginny Telego’s path with Equine Experiential Education Association (E3A) began with a lifelong love of horses and a deep desire to help people grow.
 Certified by E3A in 2010, Ginny earned her Advanced Certification in 2013 and joined the Master Trainer team in 2016.
 Her career is a blend of passion, leadership, and the unique power of equine-facilitated learning.

-Inspired in the mid-1990s by an article in the NARHA (now PATH International) newsletter, Ginny read about a woman using horses to work with youth—a woman she later discovered was Boo Martin, an E3A certified equine assisted learning practitioner and member of the E3A board.
+Inspired in the mid-1990s by an article in the NARHA (now PATH International) newsletter, Ginny read about a woman partnering with horses to work with youth—a woman she later discovered was Boo Martin, an E3A certified equine assisted learning practitioner and member of the E3A board.
 That spark of inspiration set Ginny on a path to explore how horses could help people in more profound, transformative ways.

 Ginny’s ideal clients are leaders and teams willing to rethink how they lead—not just to reach goals, but to preserve relationships in the process.
 She particularly enjoys working with skeptics, those unsure of what a horse could possibly teach them about leadership.
 “They’re the ones who walk away with the biggest ahas,” she says.